zxpower/zxpower/README.md

 ### Dr. Reinholds Zviedris

-✨ **DevSecOps/DevOps Engineer and long time SRE (AWS, GCP, Azure, Terraform, Kubernetes, Docker), Cybersecurity Professional, Freelancer, Enterpreneur, Generalist** ✨
+✨ **Senior DevSecOps / DevOps Engineer and long-time Site Reliability Engineer specializing in AWS, GCP, Azure, Terraform, Kubernetes, and Docker.
+Cybersecurity Professional and AI Practitioner.
+Entrepreneurial Freelancer and multidisciplinary Generalist.** ✨

 I'm xennial neo-generalist with PhD in Computer Science from [University of Latvia](https://www.lu.lv).
 More info about me and my contact info you can find in my page [Estivador.io](https://estivador.io/).